★ Best Pokemon Tier List

 Mewtwo is probably one of the most popular Pokemon in the Pokemon universe, and can be fought and captured inside Cerulean Cave, north of Cerulean City.
 This cave is off-limits before becoming Pokemon Champion, and can only be accessed in the post-game.

-Note that Mewtwo is a formidable Pokemon to encounter, having a base level of 70 when you encounter it.
-Make sure to bring lots of Ultra Balls and bring Pokemon that can paralyze it to make catching it easier!
+Note that Mewtwo is a formidable Pokemon to fight, having a base level of 70 when you encounter it.
+Make sure to bring lots of Ultra Balls and bring Pokemon that can paralyze it to make catching easier!

 | Deoxys Forms | |